Nottingham Corporation Tramways: 1900 – first electric services

 Dick, Kerr & Co. informed the department in January that unless the cars were ordered at once it would not be able to supply them before 1902 and then only at a higher price, and consequently an order was placed for 25.
 The relaying of the Carrington route with heavier rails (107 lb to the yard girder rails laid on six inches of concrete) and the extension to Winchester Street, Sherwood, began on 1 June.
 Work on the Sherwood Depot had commenced some weeks previously.

-In May, horse buses were withdrawn from the St Peter's Square to Musters Road service and placed on a new service between St Peter's Square and Lenton Boulevard, the fare being 2d.
+In May, horse-drawn omnibuses were withdrawn from the St Peter's Square to Musters Road service and placed on a new service between St Peter's Square and Lenton Boulevard, the fare being 2d.
 Five months later the service was extended to the Radford Boulevard/Hartley Road junction at Radford.
-Negotiations were opened for the purchase of the ten horse buses of a Mr. Mann but these negotiations fell through, and two new ones were purchased from James Hudson of London for the opening of a service to Sneinton.
+Negotiations were opened for the purchase of the ten omnibuses of a Mr. Mann but these negotiations fell through, and two new ones were purchased from James Hudson of London for the opening of a service to Sneinton.